 Temporary limited benefits and temporary/seasonal employees may accrue up to 48 hours of sick leave annually.
 Unused accrued sick leave will carry forward from year to year.
 Non-benefited, temporary and seasonal employees are not eligible for Sick Leave Conversion.

-Employees continue to accrue sick leave during periods of leave with pay, except when on LOA Pay, MLS Pay, or Long-Term Disability.
+Employees continue to accrue sick leave during periods of leave with pay, except when on Short-Term Disability, Long-Term Disability, or using the Sick Bank.
 Sick leave does not accrue during periods of leave without pay.